nathanthomp/nsquared/README.md

 ### How to write your NSquared program
 To write a NSquared program...
-Documentation for the NSquared programming language can be found in the *nsquared/docs* directory.
+Documentation for the NSquared programming language can be found [here](docs/language/README.md)

 ### How to compile your NSquared file
-The NSquared compiler, located [here](docs/language/README.md), can be built by the command `$ make` when in the *nsquared/compiler* directory.
+The NSquared compiler, located [here](docs/compiler/README.md), can be built by the command `$ make` when in the `nsquared/compiler` directory.
 To use the compiler enter the command:
 ```
 $ nsc -r
 ```